A unified thermodynamic framework for coextensive dark matter admixed strange stars: Theoretical framework

 We choose a linear quark matter EOS \cite{gond} given by

 For a pure SQS, $\rho_0$ is the surface density and $a=c_s^2$ is the speed of the sound squared in the medium.
 For physical viability, $0<a<1$.
-Note that this EOS was earlier used by Sharma {\em et al.} to model relativistic ultra-compact srars \cite{Sharma}.\\ Different theoretical models point to the possibility that quark matter inside compact stars may undergo a transition into color-superconducting states, including the 2-flavour superconducting (2SC) and color-flavour locked (CFL) phases \cite{alford,shov}.
+Note that this EOS was earlier used by Sharma {\em et al.} \cite{Sharma} to model relativistic ultra-compact stars.
+Different theoretical models point to the possibility that quark matter inside compact stars may undergo a transition into color-superconducting states, including the 2-flavour superconducting (2SC) and color-flavour locked (CFL) phases \cite{alford,shov}.
 When the parameter $a$ is varied between 0.2 and 0.8, it is found that the 2SC phase is obtained for $a< 0.33$, whereas the CFL phase corresponds to $a> 0.35$, depending on the NJL parametrization \cite{zdunik}.
-Here, for pure quark star, focusing on the CFL phase, we choose an intermediate value of $a=0.4$ and $\rho_0=400 MeV fm^{-3}$.
+In the case of a pure quark star, focusing on the CFL phase, we consider two sets of intermediate parameter values: $a=0.4$ , $\rho_0=400 MeV fm^{-3}$ and $a=0.6$ , $\rho_0=250 MeV fm^{-3}$.

-\subsection{Dark matter EOS:}
+\subsubsection{Dark matter EOS:}